Aschen/nimiq-node-docker/README.md

 #### /!\ Running a full node

 If you are running a full node, you have to provide valid certificates for your domain name.
 Put the certificate in `cert.pem` and the private key in `key.pem`.
+You can get free SSL certificate with Let's Encrypt : https://www.digitalocean.com/community/tutorials/how-to-secure-nginx-with-let-s-encrypt-on-ubuntu-16-04

 ## Recipes